x

 Why Are Addiction Experts Concerned?

+While kava and kratom are both plant-derived, their effects on the brain and body can be complex, and sometimes unpredictable when used regularly.
 It is the combination of kava and kratom that raises red flags for health professionals.

 • Kratom affects the same receptors in the brain as opioids.
 Regular use can lead to tolerance, dependence, and withdrawal symptoms similar to those seen with other addictive substances.